-- If fever, wheezing or headaches become worse or severe.
+- If a fever, wheezing or headache becomes worse or severe.

 - If you develop fast breathing, shortness of breath, or chest pains.

-- If you cough up blood or if your phlegm (sputum) becomes dark or rusty-coloured.
+- If you cough up blood or if your phlegm becomes dark or rusty-coloured.

 - If you become drowsy or confused.

-- If a cough persists for longer than 3-4 weeks.
+- If a cough lasts for longer than 3-4 weeks.

-- If you have recurring bouts of acute bronchitis.
+- If you have repeated bouts of acute bronchitis.

 - If any other symptom develops that you are concerned about.

-Often no tests are needed if you have bronchitis (infection of the large airways in the lungs (bronchi)) and your symptoms are mild.
+Often no tests are needed if you have infection of the large airways (bronchi) in the lungs (acute bronchitis) and your symptoms are mild.
 If your symptoms are more severe and you need to go to hospital then you may need to have the following tests:

-- A chest X-ray may be taken to confirm the diagnosis and the extent of the infection.
+- A chest X-ray may be taken to be sure of the diagnosis and to see how bad the infection is.

-- Blood tests and phlegm (sputum) tests may be taken to find which germ (bacterium) is causing the pneumonia.
+- Blood tests and phlegm (sputum) tests may be taken to find which germ (bacterium) is causing the serious lung infection (pneumonia).
 This helps to decide which antibiotic medicine is best to use.
-Sometimes the bacterium that is causing the pneumonia (a serious lung infection) is resistant to the first antibiotic.
+Sometimes the germ (bacterium) that is causing the pneumonia is resistant to the first antibiotic.
 A switch to another antibiotic is sometimes needed.

-Although most chest infections are mild and get better on their own, some cases can be very serious, even life-threatening.
-A bout of bronchitis (infection of the large airways in the lungs (bronchi)) usually gets better on its own within seven to 10 days without any medicines.
-If you suspect that you have pneumonia (a severe infection of the lung), you should see a GP.
+Although most chest infections are mild and improve on their own, some cases can be very serious, even life-threatening.
+A bout of infection of the large airways (bronchi) in the lungs (acute bronchitis) usually gets better on its own within 7-10 days without any medicines.
+If you suspect that you have a severe infection of the lung (pneumonia), you should see a GP.

 If you have a chest infection, you should:

-- Drink lots of fluid to prevent your body getting dry (dehydration) and to help keep the mucus in your lungs thin and easier to cough up.
+- Drink lots of fluid to prevent your body becoming lacking in fluids (dehydrated) and to help keep the mucus in your lungs thin and easier to cough up.

 - Avoid lying flat at night to help keep your chest clear of mucus and make it easier to breathe.

-- Take paracetamol, ibuprofen or aspirin to reduce high temperature (fever), and to ease any aches, pains and headaches.
-(Children aged under 16 should not take aspirin.)
+- Take paracetamol, ibuprofen or aspirin to reduce high temperature (fever) and to ease any aches, pains and headaches.
+(Note: children aged less than 16 years should not take aspirin.)

 - If you smoke, you should try to stop smoking for good.
 Bronchitis, chest infections and serious lung diseases are more common in smokers.